aymaneKT/volutionWear/README.md

 # Volution Wear

-🚀 Volution Wear is an innovative, fully responsive e-commerce platform for buying and selling clothes, accessible from any device—desktop, tablet, or smartphone.
+🚀 Volution Wear is an innovative, fully responsive e-commerce platform for buying and selling clothes, accessible from any device esktop, tablet, or smartphone.

 Volution Wear allows users to register as either buyers or sellers, providing tailored experiences for each:
 - Sellers: Manage orders, products, and sales with an intuitive, role-specific dashboard.